Bright aroma of cherries. Flavors of citrus fruits, lemon and bergamot. Medium body with an elegant and lasting aftertaste.

-Coko (CHO-co) washing station is located in the highest parts of the Gakenke District and run by the small, mainly female Twongerekawa Coko cooperative society.
+Coko (CHO-co) washing station is located in the highest parts of the Gakenke District and run by the small, mainly female Twongerekawa Coko cooperative.
 Coffee from Coko is from an unusually high altitude (2000+ masl), which translates into slowly ripened, juicy beans that have both a typically Rwandan black tea-like finish and sweet taste notes of ripe citrus.

 Twongerekawa also holds regular meetings in which women smallholder farmers are encouraged to share ideas with the coop’s members that could contribute to better livelihoods.
 It is encouraging to see so many initiatives in Rwanda being directed towards women empowerment – not just from a humanitarian point of view but, perhaps more pragmatically – because equal treatment, training and ownership increases overall income for all smallholders.